curriculum

 Administration (0.5 block)

-Three blocks are allotted to selectives and electives, of which options include but are not limited to: child abuse, adolescent medicine, psychiatry, pediatric gynecology, pediatric surgery, pediatric neurosurgery, sports medicine, dermatology, ophthalmology, international electives, simulation based education, sports medicine, outpatient clinics, ultrasound, and research
+Residents have two blocks designated for electives.
+They are encouraged to spend at least one Pediatric Emergency Medicine (PEM) elective block at a different hospital to explore diverse career opportunities and gain broader experience.
+Local elective blocks can include: child abuse, adolescent medicine, psychiatry, pediatric gynecology, pediatric surgery, pediatric neurosurgery, sports medicine, dermatology, ophthalmology, international electives, simulation based education, sports medicine, outpatient clinics, ultrasound, and research.

 Curriculum Rotations | Residency Stream Specific